bossman48/GLADIGATOR/Comparison-SkipGNN/README.md

-# GLADIGATOR vs SkipGNN: Performance Comparison
+# GLaDiGAtor vs SkipGNN: Performance Comparison

 ## Overview
-This project compares GLADIGATOR with SkipGNN using DisGeNET's curated dataset.
-The comparison evaluates the performance of both models on the same dataset to demonstrate GLADIGATOR's effectiveness.
+This project compares GLaDiGAtor with SkipGNN using DisGeNET's curated dataset.
+The comparison evaluates the performance of both models on the same dataset to demonstrate GLaDiGAtor's effectiveness.

 ### Project Overview
 - **Dataset**: DisGeNET curated dataset (same as SkipGNN)
-- **Objective**: Compare GLADIGATOR's performance against SkipGNN
+- **Objective**: Compare GLaDiGAtor's performance against SkipGNN
 - **Additional Data**: BioGrid and UniProt data for enhanced graph construction

 ### 1. Build-Graph